celery/celery/docs/userguide/optimizing.rst

 The prefetch limit is a limit for how many tasks a worker can reserve in advance.
-If this is set to zero, the worker will keep consuming messages *ad infinitum*, not respecting that there may be other available worker nodes that may even be able to process them sooner.
+If this is set to zero, the worker will keep consuming messages *ad infinitum*, not respecting that there may be other available worker nodes (that may be able to process them sooner), or that the messages may not fit in memory.

-In the worker the initial prefetch count is set by multiplying the :setting:`CELERYD_PREFETCH_MULTIPLIER` setting by the number of child worker processes.
+The workers initial prefetch count is set by multiplying the :setting:`CELERYD_PREFETCH_MULTIPLIER` setting by the number of child worker processes.
+The default is 4 messages per child process.

 If you have many expensive tasks with a long duration you would want the multiplier value to be 1, which means it will only reserve one